Swansea-Cyber-Clinic/swansea-cyber-clinic.github.io/privacy.md

 ### Contact details

 This website was created and deployed by the Swansea Cyber Clinic as the team's website.
-This privacy policy explains how your personal data is collected when you interact with The Information Exchange.
+This privacy policy explains how your personal data is collected when you interact with our website.
 The words 'we' and 'our' refer to the members of the team of the [Swansea Cyber Clinic](mailto:cyberclinic@swansea.ac.uk).

 ### What data do we collect?